For all you gangstas of the groove out there, today’s post is an insightful reminder – there’s more than one way to skin a drum!

 If you want a no hassle, get it here, now, kind of product, then I’m really stoked by the Kevin Ricard Signature String Cajon by Latin Percussion.
 This cajon has great tone, a superb look, the latest ergonomic form, and tuning flexibility unparalleled by most other cajons.
 Let Kevin walk you through what sets it apart by watching THIS VIDEO.

 Kevin Ricard has played for Sting, Kenny Loggins, American Idol, and had a long stint bein’ the groove meister for the Tonight Show as well.
 The dude is the epitome of what a professional is all about.
-The fact that he helped design this cajon and is proud to put his name on it… is all the “POW!” we need to know this instrument is going to serve us well.
+The fact that he helped design this cajon and is proud to put his name on it… is all the “POW!” we need to know.
+This instrument is going to serve you well.

-To check the specs and get your own NOW, click RIGHT HERE!
+So check the specs and get your own bit of “BOOM!”
+Kevin’s pro beat sound is one click away…:

 Time for Woodshed WHACK-ing!